Mastering the Column Method of Addition: A complete walkthrough

 Adding Numbers with More Digits

 The process remains the same when adding numbers with more digits (thousands, ten thousands, etc.).
-Simply extend the column arrangement and continue carrying over as needed.
-For instance, adding 12345 and 6789:
+Simply extend the column arrangement and continue carrying over as needed And it works..

 111